pyControl/docs/docs/user-guide/programming-tasks.md

 ## Data output

-Whenever an external event occurs it is output to the serial line along with a timestamp.
-Whenever a state transition occurs the state that is entered is output to the serial line with a timestamp.
-Events triggered by timers are by default not logged in the data output, but any state transitions they generate are logged as normal.
+Whenever an external event occurs it is output to the data log along with a timestamp.
+Whenever a state transition occurs the state that is entered is output with a timestamp.
+Events triggered by timers are not logged in the data output by default, but any state transitions they generate are logged as normal.
 If you want an event triggered by a timer to be recorded in the data output, set the `output_event` argument to `True` when setting the timer:

 ```python
 set_timer('event_A', 3*second, output_event=True)